craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 	- Two-Handed

 #### Pistol
-Harnessing the mystic or the scientific, Pistols fire small projectiles at imperceptibly fast speeds, and can fire a number of these projectiles before it must be reloaded.
+Harnessing the mystic or the scientific, Pistols fire small projectiles at imperceptibly fast speeds, and can fire a number of projectiles before they must be reloaded.

 A Pistol Weapon Base has the following Tags;
 	- Size (Small)